thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 thumbnail_path: blog/thumbs/lorawan.png
 ---

 This post outlines a tutorial and explanation of how to use the Paho MQTT JavaScript library to build a basic web application to subscribe to MQTT messages from a broker.
-The resultant source code is available: [mqtt-demo.zip]({{ site.baseurl }}/assets/files/mqtt-demo.zip).
+The resultant source code is available from the following repository: [js-mtt-websockets-demo](https://github.com/thomaslaurenson/MQTT-Subscription-Examples).
 Please feel free to use it as a base in your project.
 The final web application is simple, yet functional.

 {% include figure.html path="blog/posts/mqtt/styled-web-application.png" alt="The completed web application" %}